-- 1. Ensure that a procedure and Job Safety Analysis (JSA) for pre-mast raising, post-mast raising, and pre-mast lowering inspections is documented and strictly followed. - 2.
-Ensure that the DROPS lead that has been assigned is aware of their Roles and Responsibilities and routine DROPS inspections are being carried out. - 3.
-Ensure that routine DROPS inspections are being carried out. - 4.
-Following jarring of stuck pipe, activities causing excessive vibrations, or severe storms, ensure dropped object inspections are performed. - 5.
-Surface drill screens are prohibited. - 6.
-Ensure that forklifts used for tubular handling are fitted with a pipe clamp to prevent pipe from inadvertently rolling off the forklift. - 7.
-Ensure that all equipment that is not an integral part of the structure has a secondary method of retention to the structure (e.g. safety cables) - 8.
-Ensure that inventories are maintained for all equipment (temporary and permanent) in the derrick, and substructure (e.g. lights, horns, etc) - 9.
-Ensure personnel No-Go/ Red zones and physical barriers are identified and erected. - 10.
-Ensure that all hand tools used when working at height are logged and tethered. - 11.
-Ensure that the contractor MOC Process is initiated prior to mounting fixtures to existing structures or installing new equipment at height.
+- Ensure that a procedure and Job Safety Analysis (JSA) for pre-mast raising, post-mast raising, and pre-mast lowering inspections is documented and strictly followed. - 2.
+Verify that routine DROPS inspections are being carried out. - 3.
+Following jarring of stuck pipe, activities causing excessive vibrations, or severe storms, ensure dropped object inspections are performed. - 4.
+Surface drill screens are prohibited. - 5.
+Ensure that forklifts used for tubular handling are fitted with a pipe clamp to prevent pipe from inadvertently rolling off the forklift. - 6.
+Verify that all equipment that is not an integral part of the structure has a secondary method of retention to the structure (e.g. safety cables). - 7.
+Verify that inventories are maintained for all equipment (temporary and permanent) in the derrick, and substructure (e.g. lights, horns, etc) - 8.
+Ensure personnel exclusion zones and physical barriers are identified and erected. - 9.
+Verify that all hand tools used when working at height are logged and tethered. - 10.
+Verify that the contractors MOC Process is initiated prior to mounting fixtures to existing structures or installing new equipment at height.